MAIF/otoroshi/manual/src/main/paradox/usage/2-services.md

 # Managing services

-Now let's create some services.
-Services or `service descriptor` let you declare how to proxy a call from a domain name to another domain name (or multiple).
-Let say I have an API exposed at `http://192.168.0.42` and I want to expose it at `https://my.api.foo`.
+Now let's create services.
+Services or `service descriptor` let you declare how to proxy a call from a domain name to another domain name (or multiple domain names).
+Let's say you have an API exposed on `http://192.168.0.42` and I want to expose it on `https://my.api.foo`.
 Otoroshi will proxy all calls to `https://my.api.foo` and forward them to `http://192.168.0.42`.
-While doing that, it will also log everyhting, control accesses, etc .
+While doing that, it will also log everyhting, control accesses, etc.

 ## Otoroshi entities